sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 changed, but sometimes the code is fine and the compiler gets confused and has to be placated.

-I'm going to use bottom-up discovery in this case because it looks like top-down documentation would involve copying the entire Typescript node API into analyze-scope.js.
-To do this, I changed the typedefs one by one to 'unknown', and went looking for errors that popped up:
+Let's use bottom-up discovery in this case because it looks like top-down documentation would involve copying the entire Typescript node API into analyze-scope.js.
+To do this, change the typedefs one by one to 'unknown', and look for errors that pop up.
+For example:

 ```js
 /** @typedef {unknown} TSTypeQuery */